 Signs like this are all over coastal Southern California to indicate evacuation routes in the event of a tsunami.
 These signs point the way to higher ground and safer areas.
 Photo taken 02/26/11.

-The next intersection along California 1/Coast Highway north is with Avocado Avenue.
-We will soon leave Corona del Mar and enter Newport Center.
+The next intersection along California 1 (Coast Highway) north is with Avocado Avenue.
+The state route will soon leave Corona del Mar and enter Newport Center.
 Photo taken 02/26/11.

 The next intersection is with Newport Center Drive.
 Turn right here to Fashion Island shopping center.
 Photo taken 02/26/11.